+Fire Incompatibility

+None known.

-Fire Incompatibility None known.
-Special protective equipment a nd precautions for fire-fighters
+Special protective equipment and precautions for fire-fighters

-S Special protective equipment and precautions for fire-fighters Do not approach containers suspected to be hot.
-Cool fire exposed containers with water spray from a protected location.
-If safe to do so, remove containers from path of fire.
-Fire/Explosion Hazard Non combustible.
+- Alert Fire Brigade and tell them location and nature of hazard. - Wear breathing apparatus plus protective gloves in the event of a fire.
+Prevent, by any means available, spillage from entering drains or water courses. - Use fire fighting procedures suitable for surrounding area. - ▶ DO NOT approach containers suspected to be hot. - Cool fire exposed containers with water spray from a protected location. - If safe to do so, remove containers from path of fire. - ▶ Equipment should be thoroughly decontaminated after use.

+Fire/Explosion Hazard

+Non combustible.

 Not considered a significant fire risk, however containers may burn.

+May emit corrosive fumes.